fabianmartins/alienattack.workshop/README.md

 *Contiuous compiling*, the recommended approach, means that the environment will be compiled at every file change, so you can check possible errors right away.

 One way of configuring continuous compiling is by having 2 terminals open.
 One you will be using to issue commands.
-The other one, you will be using to monitor the progress of the development and compiling.
+The other one, you will be using to monitor the progress of the development and corresponding compilation.

 Lets configure it.

 * At the bottom of the page of your Cloud9 IDE, click the **`(+)`** icon, and then `New Terminal` to add a second terminal.
-* Chose one of the terminals, and get into the cdk folder
+* Chose one of the terminals, and get into the cdk folder.
+If this is the new one, you will be at `~/environment`.
+So, from there:

 ~~~
-~/environment/spaceinvaders.workshop (master) $ cd cdk
+~/environment $ cd cd spaceinvaders.workshop/cdk/
 ~/environment/spaceinvaders.workshop/cdk (master) $
 ~~~